Meet the Team

 Kevin Knopf, MD

 Director of Clinical Innovation

 Kevin is a practicing clinical hematologist/oncologist with an extensive background in health services research, pharmacoeconomic and data modeling.
 His research focuses on large-scale data analytics (“big data”) patterns and quality of care in oncology, health disparities in cancer screening, diagnosis, treatment and cost-effectiveness in cancer care.

-Kevin holds clinical faculty positions at Dartmouth Medical School and the University of California, San Francisco School of Medicine and was formerly adjunct faculty at the Johns Hopkins Oncology Center.
+Kevin holds clinical faculty positions at University of South Carolina School of Pharmacy and the University of California, San Francisco School of Medicine and was formerly adjunct faculty at the Johns Hopkins Oncology Center.
 He has been a co-investigator on numerous clinical trials and is former director of clinical research at the Annapolis Oncology Center.
 He is author of more than 40 papers, 5 book chapters and 100 abstracts related to cost-effectiveness and quality of care in hematology and oncology.